w3spi5/php-discogs-api/README.md

 Initial development by [ricbra/php-discogs-api](https://github.com/ricbra/php-discogs-api).

-Porting to PHP 7 and adding more Discos API methods by [AnssiAhola/php-discogs-api](https://github.com/AnssiAhola/php-discogs-api).
+Porting to PHP 7 and adding more Discos API methods by [AnssiAhola/php-discogs-api](https://github.com/AnssiAhola/php-discogs-api).<br>
+And the implication of [Calliostro/php-discogs-api](https://github.com/calliostro/php-discogs-api).<br>

 This API is build upon the shoulders of [Guzzle 7](https://docs.guzzlephp.org/en/latest/).